fillumina/PerformanceTools/README.md

 - __author:__ Francesco Illuminati (fillumina@gmail.com)
 - __license:__ [apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)

-*This API helps to perform benchmarks on your code.*
+*Framework to perform benchmarks on your Java code.*

 To asses performances of a java code can be tough: first Java runs on a variety of platforms (from mobiles to mainframes)